MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-dom-interaction.md

 keywords: microsoft edge, web development, f12 tools, devtools ms.date: 04/13/2021
 ---
-# Use the Console to interact with the DOM
+# Interact with the DOM using the Console

 The **Console** tool isn't only for [logging information](console-log.md) or to [run arbitrary JavaScript](console-javascript.md).
 It also is a great way to interact with the webpage in the browser.
 Consider it a script-environment version of the **Inspect** tool.